AriFordsham/GHCWiki/commentary/source-tree.md

 <table><tr><th>`darcs-all`</th>
 <td>
-a script for operating on the collection of darcs repositories that makes up the GHC source tree (see GettingTheSources).
+a script for operating on the collection of darcs repositories that makes up the GHC source tree (see [Building/GettingTheSources](building/getting-the-sources)).
 </td></tr></table>

 <table><tr><th>`distrib/`</th>